Arpeggio Anchor Build Guide

 Spools

-Assemble three fishing line spools and one powerline spool Spool side A is different on the powerline spool.
+Assemble three fishing line spools and one powerline spool Spool side A is different on the powerline spool, it has a wider center hole.

 Glue side A to side B